traja-team/traja/paper/paper.md

 The probability of transition from each cell to another cell is stored as a probability within the transition matrix.
 This can further be plotted with `plot_transition_matrix` (Figure [9](#fig:transitionmatrix){reference-type="ref" reference="fig:transitionmatrix"}).

 ### Convex Hull
-The convex hull of a subtrajectory is the set $X$ of points in the Euclidean plane that is the smallest convex set to include X. For computational efficiency, a geometric k-simplex can be plotted covering the convex hull by converting to a Shapely object and using Shapely’s `convex_hull` method. `plot_rolling_hull` performs this.
-Plotting the convex hull in 3D allows seeing the change of the range of motion over time via `plot_rolling_hull_3d`.
+The convex hull of a subtrajectory is the set $X$ of points in the Euclidean plane that is the smallest convex set to include X. For computational efficiency, a geometric k-simplex can be plotted covering the convex hull by converting to a Shapely object and using Shapely’s `convex_hull` method.

 ### Recurrent Neural Networks
 In recent years, deep learning has transformed the field of machine learning.
 For example, the current state of the art models for a wide range of tasks, including computer vision, speech to text, and pedestrian trajectory prediction, are achieved with deep neural networks.
 Neural networks are essentially sequences of matrix operations and elementwise function application based on a collection of computing units known as nodes or neurons.
 These units perform operations, such as matrix multiplication on input features of a dataset, followed by backpropagation of errors, to identify parameters useful for approximating a function.